luhugerth/cookbook/manjar_branco.rst

 Preparation
 -----------

+  1. Dilute the starch in as little water as possible.
+Mix with a fork and make sure there are no lumps.

-  1. Mix all milks and the starch and bring to a light boil, constantly mixing, until it is quite thick
+  2. Mix all milks and the starch and bring to a light boil, constantly mixing, until it is quite thick.

-  2. Pour it into a ring-shaped baking tray, previously moistened with butter and cold water and leave it in the fridge for at least 4 hours.
+  3. Pour it into a ring-shaped baking tray, previously moistened with butter and cold water and leave it in the fridge for at least 4 hours.

-  3. Make the sauce by boiling the water, suger and plums por 10 minutes.
+  4. Make the sauce by boiling the water, suger and plums por 10 minutes.
 Let it cool down before serving with the pudding.